yevrah/flighty/README.md

 ## Usage

 Flighty is not for everyone.
 Flighty is minimalist and (hopefully) beautiful.
-Furthermoe, Flighty is just as experimental as Thinkful is - and this is fun.
+Furthermore, Flighty is just as experimental as Thinkful is - and this is fun.
 So if you want to play around with interesting css and contribute to simple elegance, Flighty may be a library to look at.

+If you are looking for a complete and ready-to-go-framework, look elsewhere!

-Thinkful uses Flighty in conjunction with Modernizr.
+Also, Thinkful uses Flighty in conjunction with Modernizr.

 ## Documentation